Lennart Torstensson

 Key Achievements

-- Revolutionized artillery warfare by developing mobile battlefield deployment tactics
+- Revolutionized artillery warfare by developing mobile cannon tactics

 - Served as Governor-General of five Swedish provinces simultaneously